Cowpacino/ollama-ocr/code_optimized.md

 intent finder replaced
 by MCP client
 Tool Agent
-P Not needed
+Not needed
 but can be used
 as subgraph
-How can we
+How
-merge
+can we
-with MCP or
+at all
-find if
+Find if
 an graph
-we include
+would run
-select state that you want
+parallelly?
-to store.
-And you can select
+In UI when building Agent
-multiple MCP somet
+we would select state that you want to store.
+And you can select multiple MCP somer
 Agent would be registered
 w/ MCP